BigDataIA-Fall2024-TeamA2/Assignment3/README.md

 3. Explore documents using the grid view or dropdown list.
 4. Generate summaries, ask questions, and create research notes for selected documents.
 5. Use the search functionality to find specific information across documents and notes.

-## Resources

-- LLAMA Multimodal Report Generation Example
-- Multimodal RAG Slide Deck Example
-- NVIDIA Multimodal RAG Example

-## Attestation

-WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK

-Contribution:

-    a.
-Gopi Krishna Gorle: 33%
-    b.
-Pranali Chipkar: 33%
-    c.
-Mubin Modi: 33%

 ## Installation
 1. Clone the repository